google/knative-gcp/test/test_images/sendtracker/README.md

 - curl sendtracker:8070/start
   starts sending events to the receiver.
-After this is run, the user should then do whatever perturbations are are desired to test (upgrades, failure injection, etc)
+After this is run, the user should then do whatever perturbations are desired to test (upgrades, failure injection, etc)

 - curl sendtracker:8070/stop
   stops sending events to the receiver, but waits a configurable time for events to be delivered